nathanfanelli/Notes/README.md

-This repository is to store all of my notes whilst studying JavaScript.
+This repository is to store all of my notes whilst studying new web technologies.